zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Homework
 -------------
 - Be working on your project!
 Presentations start on *Apr 7*.
 See the [schedule][sched] for your presentation day.
-- You can now do 8.1 and 8.2-3 on your [Syllabus]: due by the
+- You can now do 8.1 and 8.2-3 on your [Syllabus]: due by Fri (black day)/Tues (gold day).
+There will be a HW quiz on that day.

 [sched]: https://avoncsc-my.sharepoint.com/:x:/g/personal/zjrohrbach_avon-schools_org/EVMXHFfIjQJDml8sDSyMeYsBLcV4ZCg-pDrGaicpsu_iBQ?e=RfXTgy
 [practice]: https://avon.schoology.com/page/4709159232